bassamanator/Sovol-SV06-firmware/README.md

 ### How do I use the `TEST_SPEED` macro?

+> [!WARNING]
-⚠️ This is for advanced users only, with well oiled machines.
-You can cause serious damage to your printer if you're not careful. ☠️ **You have been warned** ☠️.
+> This is for advanced users only, with well oiled machines.
+You can cause serious damage to your printer if you're not careful.

 Find full instructions [here](https://ellis3dp.com/Print-Tuning-Guide/articles/determining_max_speeds_accels.html).